yoginderbagga/90DaysOfDevOps/2026/day-12/knowledge-reinforcement-log.md

 - Identify high consumption proces : ps aux, top
 - Identify which ports are listening : ss - tulpn
+- Identify which process is using the given port
 - Identify the service status : systemct status
 - Display available disk space in human readable format : df -h
 - Change the permission : chmod